 Understand Non-Stop vs. Direct Flights

 At times, non-stop and direct flights are misunderstood as being one and the same, but they are completely different.
 A direct flight may still stop, but rather than switching planes like you would on a layover, you would just stay seated on the plane.
 On the other hand, a non-stop flight doesn’t stop at all until it reaches its final destination.
 As such, frequent travelers recommend that it’s best to choose non-stop rather than direct to save you time—those extra 2 or maybe even 3 hours of free time will be well worth it!

 Tennis Balls Are Life-Savers

 Traveling often means that soreness and stiffness come hand-in-hand.
 Sitting for several hours in an airplane seat is not ideal, so to combat tension and possible pain, bring a few tennis balls on the plane with you.
 Best way to use them is by rolling them under your feet and your thighs to keep stiffness at bay.

 Find the Right Jet Lag Cure that’s Best for You

 Traveling, regardless if it’s across the country or across the world, can take a toll on your mind and body.
 That’s why it’s important to find the right cure for jet lag—everyone is different and what works for one doesn’t necessarily work for another.
 For the best tips, check out our blog on How to beat jet lag when traveling domestically or internationally.

 Ask for a Hotel Room Upgrade

-When business is slow, concierge is known to upgrade guests to better rooms for free as long as they ask the font desk politely (and as long as there are not many other people around).
+When business is slow, the concierge is known to upgrade guests to better rooms for free as long as they ask the front desk politely (and as long as there are not many other people around).